John Carmichael (composer): Music

 In 1980, his Phoenix Flute Concerto was premiered at the Sydney Opera House with James Galway as soloist and the Sydney Symphony Orchestra under Louis Frémaux.
 Galway also played in the U.S. premiere the same year, at the Hollywood Bowl by the Los Angeles Philharmonic under Michael Tilson Thomas.

-In 1984, he appeared as soloist in a performance of his piano concerto on the "Last Night of the Proms" during the 10th Perth International Arts Festival.
+Galway has recorded the piece.
+The Trumpet Concerto (1972) has been recorded by John Wallace and the BBC Scottish Symphony Orchestra, conducted by Simon Wright.

-Writing for the piano has always stimulated ideas for compositions has led to collaborations with Australian pianists such as Victor Sangiorgio, Antony Gray and also with Carles & Sofia piano duo, who have recorded Carmichael’s complete works for piano four hands for the label KNS-classical.
+The piano has an important place in Carmichael's list of works.
+He has collaborated with Australian pianists including Antony Gray and Victor Sangiorgio, as well as with the Carles & Sofia piano duo, who have recorded Carmichael's complete works for piano four hands for the label KNS-classical.
+His Piano Quartet Sea Changes was premiered in London in 2000 and recorded in 2004.

-Honours

-In the Queen's Birthday Honours of June 2011, John Carmichael was awarded the Medal of the Order of Australia (OAM) for his services as a composer and concert pianist.
+On the Green for wind nonet, premiered in London in September 2007, was written to celebrate "the green spaces of West London where the composer has lived for the last 40 years".
+A CD of his more recent music, including On the Green, Short Cuts for flute, oboe, clarinet and piano (2007), the Piano Concerto No. 2 (2011), the Piano Trio Toward the Light (2020), and the three movement Contrasts for solo viola (2020), was issued by Divine Art in 2024.